juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 I just threw around many computer science terms, don't worry if those don't make sense at the moment.

 In Max MSP, the term UGen is not used.
 Instead, they are called objects, but underneath the surface of objects is essentially the same as UGens, they have pre-defined instructions for the computer to generate or process audio.
-The objects that are for audio have a tilde (`~`).
+The MSP objects that are for audio have a tilde (`~`).
 The tilde representing a signal, means that it is calculating at the audio rate, just like in SuperCollider where `.ar` is used.
 So if the audio rate is set to 44,100, that means that it is calculating 44,100 values per second.

 <img src="./imgs/sine.png" alt="IBM 360/91 console and 2250 display" width="60%" />